TheRealest/eventful-react/README.md

 React.render(<Root />, document.body);
 ```

 Callbacks are registered with `.on` by passing in an event name and a function.
-Keep in mind any arguments passed in to `.emit` will be passed into your callback function.
-You can register callbacks any time after a component mounts, meaning in the `componentDidMount` method or later (otherwise `eventful` doesn't know where your component is rendered in the DOM).
+Keep in mind any arguments passed in to `.emit` will be passed into your callback function, and callbacks have their `this` context automatically bound to the component instance where they are registered, like all other React component methods.
+You can register callbacks any time after a component mounts, usually in the `componentDidMount` method (otherwise `eventful` doesn't know where your component is rendered in the DOM).
 Don't worry about unregistering callbacks; `eventful` will destroy your callback store on unmount.

 ```js
 var React = require('react');